Divers from the US Navy have begun searching for 10 sailors still missing after their destroyer collided with a tanker near Singapore.

 Equipped with surface air rigs, they will access sealed compartments in the damaged part of the ship and carry out a damage assessment on the hull and flooded areas, the US Navy said.

-What do we know about the collision?
 The USS John S McCain was sailing east of Singapore when the collision with the Liberian-flagged vessel occurred.

 It was reported before dawn at 05:24 local time on Monday (21:24 GMT on Sunday) and took place as the American vessel was heading for a routine port stop in Singapore.